mayuroks/repomachine/README.md

 5. Create new Pull Request

 ## TODO
-1. Dont create SSH keys for existing repos
+1. Ask users for creating SSH keys for existing repos
 2. Show option to see current directory's config